cmwaura/sg-cron-datapoint/README.md

 ## Shotgun configuration

+This script can create global or per Project data points, or both.

+### Global data points

-A `CustomNonProjectEntity` needs to be nominated as the "Data Point" entity and enabled in Shotgun.
-This is the entity that will be referenced in the `settings.yml` file.
-If you don't know how to do that, visit this url to learn how to add CustomEntities (but remember to use a CustomNonProjectEntity, *not* a CustomEntity):
+If you would like to track field data globally, a `CustomNonProjectEntity` needs to be nominated as the "Global Data Point" entity and enabled in Shotgun.
+This is the entity that will be referenced as `global_data_point_entity` in the `settings.yml` file.
+If you don't know how to use CustomEntities, visit this url (but remember to use a CustomNonProjectEntity, *not* a CustomEntity):

 https://support.shotgunsoftware.com/hc/en-us/articles/114094182834-Enabling-a-custom-entity

-It's also a good idea to make a global Shotgun page to view the Data Point entity instances.
+It's also a good idea to make a global Shotgun page to view the Global Data Point entity instances.

+### Per project data points

+Similar to creating global data points, if you would like to track field data per Project, a `CustomEntity` needs to be nomiated as the "Project Data Point" entity and enabled in Shotgun.
+This is the entity that will be referenced as `project_data_point_entity` in the `settings.yml` file.

 ## Settings